WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_ZCENTRIC_AGENT.md

  ### Enabling communication with the server using JWT

 If you want to install the agents without using certificates and also enable communication with the server through the JWT Token, add a secret with the engine credentials.
+This applies if the agent is connected to a distributed server.
 Ensure the following parameters are set in the secret:

 **WA_USER_ENGINE**